zeerorg/BlogPosts/src/CreatingOpenFaasConnector.md

 faas-cli deploy --image=functions/nodeinfo --name=trigger-func --annotation topic=faas-request
 ```

-In the OpenFaas portal you'll see the function named `trigger-func` and its invocation count incremeneting every 2 seconds.
+In the OpenFaas portal you'll see the function named `trigger-func` and its invocation count incrementing every 2 seconds.

 ## More examples and conclusion